zevross-spatial/rpackage-sensorDataImport/README.md

 * Explicit disconnect from DB
 * The `create_database` and `add_tables_db` functions are not flexible and only create the bike project DB and add tables based on the bike project SQL.
 * Create a file name test function.
 Right now we test for whether the file name includes ABP, GPS etc right in the server and it's not flexible.
 Probably we want a function with test_filenames that will allow us to add rules.
 * Better warning messages about DB upload problems.
+Use `RPostgreSQL::dbListTables(.connection$con)` to get list of tables and test.

 ### If you're getting errors